JoshBeasley95/marketing-decision-intelligence-system/README.md

-Welcome to the public-facing version of the Marketing Decision Intelligence System — an interactive, AI-powered Streamlit application designed to help marketing teams analyze, optimize, and recommend high-impact campaigns using historical performance and account-level engagement data.
+Welcome to the Marketing Decision Intelligence System — an interactive, AI-powered Streamlit application designed to help marketing teams analyze, optimize, and recommend high-impact campaigns using historical performance and account-level engagement data.

 This app enables users to: